monzo/egress-operator/README.md

 In the `egress-operator-system` namespace, it creates:
 - An envoy configmap for a TCP/UDP proxy to that service
 - A deployment for some envoy pods with that config
+- A horizontal pod autoscaler to keep the deployment correctly sized
 - A service for that deployment
 - A network policy only allowing pods in other namespaces with the label `egress.monzo.com/allowed-gateway: yourservice`